Discover more from The Retroist

 Wait a minute.
 Is this the game where they force animals to play on the game grid if they get digitized into the computer system, ala Tron?
 Is Sark monitoring the game grid smugly, pitting Byte the Squirrel against Meg the Rabbit?

-t is that easy to tell I am way too into Tron right now?
+Is it that easy to tell I am way too into Tron right now?
 That’s silly, no one can be “too” into Tron.

 Imagic is famous for their use of real world photos on their covers (the best of all time will be the last on this list).
 With the cover of Moonsweeper, we have some poor guy having to sit in a space suit while someone takes photos of him reaching over some rocks.
 Now, the devil is in the little details of this image.